-Food allergies can cause health conditions that seem unrelated to what you eat.
-And they can cause not only digestive problems, but they can also cause many other problems as well.
+Food allergies can cause many health problems that seem unrelated to what you eat.
+And they not only can cause digestive problems, but many other problems as well.
 Food allergies affect the entire body and are immune reactions that lead to inflammation.

 Because nutrients are digested, absorbed and circulated throughout the body, inflammatory responses to food can be exhibited in any part of the body.
 This is why food allergies can cause a wide range of problems.